-Type of assessment details: The report should be maximum 20 pages (for 30 ECTS), 15 pages (for 22.5 ECTS) or 10 pages (for 15 ECTS), excluding front page, table of content, references, and appendices.
+Details of the exam form: Home assignment.
+Individual internship report.
+The requirements for the having used one exam attempt and must register for the re-examination.
+The report should be maximum 20 pages (for 30 ECTS), 15 pages (for 22.5 ECTS) or 10 pages (for 15 ECTS), excluding front page, table of content, references, and appendices.
 The formal requirements for written assignments and exams are described in Curricula's Common Part.